-- lack of a strong ethical culture and internal control environment. - violations of applicable law, regulatory enforcement actions, customer litigation, or other negative publicity. - improper sales patterns or practices reflected by customer complaints. - failure to properly supervise bank direct RNDIP sales activities. - failure to properly oversee broker-dealer third parties. - unsuitable sales practices. - sales of inappropriate RNDIPs to clients. - sales programs that take advantage of seniors or lower-income clients. - inclusion of higher risk or complex product offerings that exceed the bank's risk appetite and are not appropriate for the bank's delivery channel. - inadequate product the diligence resulting in poor product performance. - ineffective controls over and inadequate training of the sales force that result in customer confusion about the risks associated with RNDIPs. - ineffective supervision and training of bank employees engaged in direct bank RNDIP activities or in providing reference to the broker-dealer third party. - compensation programs that incent improper practices. - sales programs that use branding techniques involving the bank's name or logo. - proprietary product and service aftering that are associated with the bank or its affiliated entities. - errors in processing and poor customer carv s arting in an agency capacity on The majority of banks' RNDIP sales activities involve bar behalf of retail clients.
-These programs generally do not ent a bank taking on principal risk through direct holdings of RNDIP positions or by providing examines of credit to clients.
-A bank's RNDIP sales program that provides retail clients makin leading or securities lending services may, however, pose credit risk to the bank.
-A bank macdirectly or indirectly, through an affiliated or unaffiliated broker-dealer, extend credit to the tail clients to finance their purchases of securities on margin.
-In limited circumstances, retail brokers may allow their retail clients to borrow securities in order to finance positions or execute investment strategies.
-A bank engaged in such lending activities may unintentionally risk the bank's current or anticipated earnings or capital if the bank's retail client, or a securities lending counterparty, fails to meet the terms of these lending agreements.
-While these arrangements require that collateral be posted by the borrower of the security in excess of the potential credit exposure, if a client or counterparty defaults, the bank's exposure could be as high as the shortfall in collateral coverage.
+- lack of a strong ethical culture and internal control environment. - violations of applicable law, regulatory enforcement actions, customer litigation, or other negative publicity. - improper sales patterns or practices reflected by customer complaints. - failure to properly supervise bank direct RNDIP sales activities. - failure to properly oversee broker-dealer third parties. - unsuitable sales practices or practices that do not meet best interest requirements, as applicable. - sales of inappropriate RNDIPs to customers. - sales programs that take advantage of seniors or lower-income customers. - inclusion of higher risk, high commission, or complex product offerings that exceed the bank's risk appetite and are not appropriate for the bank's delivery channel. - inadequate product due diligence resulting in poor product performance. - ineffective controls over and inadequate training of the sales force that result in customer confusion about the risks associated with RNDIPs. - ineffective supervision and training of bank employees engaged in direct bank RNDIP activities or in providing referrals to the broker-dealer third party. - compensation programs that incent improper practices. - sales programs that use branding techniques involving the bank's name or logo. - proprietary product and service offerings that are associated with the bank or its affiliated entities. - errors in processing and poor customer service. - inadequate processes to monitor (e.g., a root cause analysis and identification of associated internal control or other risk management issues) and address complaints with bank personnel who have authority to take action. - failure to remediate customer harm.